CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     This is a limitation of the CSI driver itself rather than the solution provided by CluedIn.

-- The Secrets synchronised do not override existing secrets that are created by the CluedIn Installer.
-If your secret matches the same name (frontend certificate is mandatory here), you must remove the existing secret for the synchronised secret to appear
+- The secrets synchronized do not override existing secrets that are created by the CluedIn Installer.
+If your secret matches the same name (front-end certificate is mandatory here), you must remove the existing secret for the synchronized secret to appear.

 - Please ensure there is enough resources as well.
 For example, by default the neo4j and elasticsearch pods consume a majority of the nodes they have been assigned.
 Having the additional Key Vault pods on these nodes may potentially prevent these from starting up.